 Checking tasks off your to-do list feels pretty awesome, right?
 If only everything in life gave you that instant sense of accomplishment!

-With TeamGantt’s free task and to-do list template, you can keep up with all the tasks you need to knock out—whether you’re focused on an important work assignment or just want to finish up a few projects around the house.
+With our free Excel task checklist template, you can keep up with all the to-dos you need to knock out—whether you’re focused on an important work assignment or just want to finish up a few projects around the house.
 We’ve done all the hard work so you can have all the fun marking things done.

 Ready to get started?
-Download your free Excel task checklist template, and we’ll show you just how easy it is to take your task list from to-do to ta-da!
+We’ll show you just how easy it is to take your task list from to-do to ta-da!
+Here’s what we'll cover:

-Make this task tracker template your own by adding to-do list items and tasks, assigning task owners, and tracking task status, budgets and costs.
-Here’s how.
+Make this task tracker template your own by adding to-do list items and tasks, assigning task owners, and tracking task status, budgets, and costs.

 First, find the Task Name column on your worksheet, and enter a descriptive name for each task you want to track for a particular day of the week.